Addressable quantum gates: Renamings

 \begin{definition}[Renaming and nameblind NAQC] A bijection over $\cal{A}$ is called a \textbf{renaming}.
 It naturally extends pointwise to $\calW$ and $\calT$, and linearly to $\calH_{\calW}$, $\calH_{\calT}$, and to any Hilbert space by acting non-trivially only on its address (and name) spaces.
 We call a renaming $R$ \textbf{external} to a gate $g$ if it acts trivially on $g$, i.e. if $a\in g\Rightarrow R(a)=a$, i.e. it only manipulates \emph{external addresses} $a \in \calA\setminus g$.
 Moreover, we call an NAQC $((\calA,\calG,\calQ,S,\calN),\ket{\psi})$ \textbf{nameblind} if $S$ commutes with every renaming $R$, i.e. if $RS=SR$. \end{definition}

 Nameblindness can be tested locally on each gate by demanding that $\forall g \in \calG, RS^g = S^gR$.
 This allows us to lift the notion of nameblindness back to AQCs:

-\begin{theorem}[Nameblind AQC] Nameblind NAQCs are isomorphic to AQCs $((\calA,\calG,\calQ,S),\ket{\psi})$ for which for all $g$ in $\calG$, and for all renamings $E$ external to $g$, $S^gE=ES^g$.
+\begin{theorem}[Nameblind AQC] Equivalence classes of nameblind NAQCs w.r.t. renaming are isomorphic to AQCs $((\calA,\calG,\calQ,S),\ket{\psi})$ for which for all $g$ in $\calG$, and for all renamings $E$ external to $g$, $S^gE=ES^g$.
 Such AQCs are therefore referred to as the \textbf{nameblind} AQCs. \end{theorem}

 Summarizing, an AQC is nameblind if its gate operators commute with all external renamings.
 Next, we show that such gate operators are made of blocks of `nameblind matrices', i.e. matrices that commute with all renamings, and study the structure of these.